veronalabs/rabbit/readme.md

 Include files
 -------------

-The Backyard framework comes with an easy way to `include()` files in your WordPress plugin.
+The Rabbit framework comes with an easy way to `include()` files in your WordPress plugin.
 Use the `includes()` method of the `Plugin` class to include files from a specific folder.
 Files are loaded alphabetically.

     $myPlugin->boot(
         function( $plugin ) {